-Sixth Form students have been propagating plants during lockdown as part of a cloning topic in Biology.
+Sixth Form student Cassia Taylor has been busy propagating plants during lockdown as part of a cloning topic in Biology.

 “I started by using scissors to cut the stem of the initial plant just below a leaf joint at a 45º angle, then dipping the explant into some water and then around one to two inches into the rooting powder – which is largely comprised of the hormone auxin.

 “The explant is then left to dry for a few hours before being placed into a bottle filled with water, where a root will begin to grow from a node on its stem down towards the water.
-At this point the plant can be removed and potted or left to grow into the bottle.
+At this point the plant can be removed and potted or left to grow into the bottle,” she adds.

 Mr Moralee comments: “It has been about three weeks since the cutting was made… and, as you can see, there is a huge amount of new root growth.”